feathr-ai/feathr/docs/dev_guide/deploy-feathr-api-as-webapp.md

 ## Deploy image to Azure WebApp for Containers

 1. Go to [Azure portal](https://portal.azure.com) and search for your container registry
-1. Select repositories from the left pane and click latest tag.
+2. Select repositories from the left pane and click latest tag.
 Click on the three dots on right side of the tag and select **Deploy to WebApp** option.
 If you see the **Deploy to WebApp** option greyed out, you would have to enable Admin User on the registry by Updating it.

    ![Container Image 1](../images/feathr_api_image_latest.png)

    ![Container Image 2](../images/feathr_api_image_latest_options.png)

-1. Provide a name for the deployed webapp, along with the subscription to deploy app into, the resource group and the appservice plan
+3. Provide a name for the deployed webapp, along with the subscription to deploy app into, the resource group and the appservice plan

    ![Container Image](../images/feathr_api_image_latest_deployment.png)

-1. You will get the notification that your app has been successfully deployed, click on **Go to Resource** button.
+4. You will get the notification that your app has been successfully deployed, click on **Go to Resource** button.

-1. On the App overview page go to the URL (https://<app_name>.azurewebsites.net/docs) for deployed app (it's under URL on the app overview page) and you should see the API documentation.
+5. On the App overview page go to the URL (https://<app_name>.azurewebsites.net/docs) for deployed app (it's under URL on the app overview page) and you should see the API documentation.

    ![API docs](../images/api-docs.png)

-Congratulations you have successfully deployed the Feathr API.
+Congratulations you have successfully deployed the Feathr REST API.